 Sign up for an information session, or schedule a campus tour.

 If you have a creative talent that you are interested in developing further and sharing with students, the Master of Education with a concentration in art education is designed for you.

-Towson is committed to the creative development of visual artists, art educators and historians.
+Towson University is committed to the creative development of visual artists, art educators and historians.
 This 33-unit master’s program provides advanced training in art education, promotes professional growth through individual research, and increases your skills and knowledge in art production, art history, aesthetics and art criticism.

 Required courses are taken in a specified sequence culminating in a written master’s project similar in scope to a traditional thesis.
 Faculty members work closely with you to prepare a final portfolio of your work.
-View the admission and degree requirements and course descriptions in the Graduate Catalog.